Cormac McCarthy: Early writing career (1965–1991)

 In 1969, the couple moved to Louisville, Tennessee, and purchased a dairy barn, which McCarthy renovated, doing the stonework himself.
 According to DeLisle, the couple lived in "total poverty", bathing in a lake.
 DeLisle claimed, "Someone would call up and offer him $2,000 to come speak at a university about his books.
 And he would tell them that everything he had to say was there on the page.
 So we would eat beans for another week."
 While living in the barn, he wrote his next book, Child of God (1973).
 Like Outer Dark before it, Child of God was set in southern Appalachia.
 In 1976, McCarthy separated from Anne DeLisle and moved to El Paso, Texas.

 In 1974, Richard Pearce of PBS contacted McCarthy and asked him to write the screenplay for an episode of Visions, a television drama series.
 Beginning in early 1975, and armed with only "a few photographs in the footnotes to a 1928 biography of a famous pre-Civil War industrialist William Gregg as inspiration", McCarthy and Pearce spent a year traveling the South to research the subject of industrialization there.
 McCarthy completed the screenplay in 1976 and the episode, titled The Gardener's Son, aired on January 6, 1977.
 Numerous film festivals abroad screened it.
 The episode was nominated for two Primetime Emmy awards in 1977.

 In 1976, when McCarthy was 42, he met then-16-year-old Finnish-American Augusta Britt at a motel in Arizona.
-Despite their age difference, the two hit it off immediately, and he drew upon their experiences for Suttree, his work-in-progress at the time.
+Despite their age difference, the two bonded immediately, and he drew upon their experiences for Suttree, his work-in-progress at the time.
 By the following year, in 1977, when he was 43, but she was still 17, on a shared trip to Mexico, they had progressed to a physical relationship.
 They remained friends until his death.